The Last Kiss (2006 film): Plot

-Alone, depressed, and desperate, Michael receives a call from Kim.
-Kim apologizes for being demanding earlier and asks him to come over for conversation only.
-Michael agrees.
-Upon arrival, the pair immediately have sex.
+Alone and depressed, Michael receives a call from Kim.
+She apologizes for being demanding earlier and asks him to come over to talk.
+Michael complies and the two have sex.
 The next morning, Michael tries sneaking away without waking Kim but notices once he gets out the door that he left his keys behind.
 Upon his return, Kim demands to know why he had not said goodbye.
-Michael tells her simply that he did not want to wake her, as he had to be at work early.
+Michael says that he did not want to wake her, as he had to be at work early.
 Kim takes the missing keys out of her pocket and returns them after Michael promises to call her.

 At work, Michael plans on leaving early to seek out Jenna.
-On his way out, Kim visits his office unannounced, wanting to give him a mix CD.
+On his way out, Kim visits his office, wanting to give him a mix CD.
 Michael confides that Jenna is pregnant and that he still loves her.
 He apologizes to Kim for not telling her earlier, and leaves in search of Jenna.

-Michael pulls up to Jenna's parents' home, and Jenna's father Stephen gives him a stern lecture about commitment and adulthood and offers advice on winning Jenna's forgiveness.
-He urges Michael to be completely honest and never stop trying.
-Equipped with his wisdom, Michael goes into Jenna's room.
+Michael pulls up to the home of Jenna's parents.
+Jenna's father Stephen gives him a lecture about commitment and adulthood and offers advice on winning her forgiveness.
+He urges Michael to be honest and never stop trying.
+Michael then goes into Jenna's room.
 On the verge of reconciliation, Jenna asks if he was telling the truth about not having had sex with Kim.
-Michael says he was telling the truth (at the time)—but as a result of Stephen's advice he confesses he went back later that night.
-Despite Michael's pleas that he was just being honest, Jenna nonetheless becomes outraged and inconsolable, storming out of the house and back to their apartment.
+Michael says that he was telling the truth at the time—but then confesses that he went back later that night.
+Jenna becomes outraged, storming out of the house and back to their apartment.

 Michael follows her back and finds himself locked out.
 He stakes out on the front porch until Jenna agrees to talk.
-Both day and night, wet and dry, Michael remains at the front door with many neighbors taking notice and some even providing beverages to him.
+For three days and two nights, Michael remains at the front door with many neighbors taking notice and some even providing beverages to him.
 Stephen even proceeds to drive by in his car and notices Michael, who sees him.
-A proud smile develops on his face as he drives off, acknowledging that Michael has taken his advice seriously.
+He smiles while driving off.
 Slowly, she begins to relent, first tossing out a blanket during a cold evening, then dropping off a sandwich the next day.
-During the evening of what would have been his third night on the porch, Jenna breaks her silence and speaks to Michael through the closed door.
-She compares the painful "last romantic kiss" to her grandmother's death.
-She says it was a kiss with very painful feeling, and she laments about mourning the loss of the romantic relationship like the loss of someone's life.
+During the evening of what would have been his third night on the porch, Jenna speaks to Michael through the closed door.
+She compares the "last romantic kiss" to her grandmother's death.
+Jenna says that it was a kiss with painful feeling, and she laments about mourning the loss of the romantic relationship like the loss of someone's life.
 Later that evening, Jenna opens the door and Michael goes inside.